3 Easy Ways to Build High Quality Links with Broken Link Building

 I’ve got one last bonus method which is a great way to build broken links but requires a lot of pre-planning and patience.

-For this method, you’re finding a broken link and capitalizing on that broken link to locate all of the websites that link to the broken resource.
+For this method, you’re finding a broken link and capitalising on that broken link to locate all of the websites that link to the broken resource.

 Some tools can do this with any broken link you throw at them, but consistency varies greatly with these tools and they’re all very expensive.